drewbailey/blog-posts/js-cli.md

 ![Vue Landing Page](images/vue-app.jpeg)

 ## Additional features
-Currently, the React and Vue
+Currently, the React and Vue CLIs are fairly simple and the core functionality they currently both provide is mainly to initialize a new application.
+On the other hand, the Angular CLI is much more feature complete and allows you to easily scaffold new components, directives, services, and even lets you build and deploy your application to GitHub pages.

 ## Closing